Production and logistics

 For Hawle, sustainability means checking that every link in our value chain meets our requirements, making changes where needed, and – above all – putting our sustainable principles into practice.
 We attach particular importance to reusing secondary raw materials in the production chain.
 For instance, cast iron chips that are a waste product of the cast iron production process are pressed into bricks using a hydraulic press and reused in cast iron production.
 Plastic and elastomer waste generated during production is also recycled and re-used in the production cycle.
 When choosing tools, we select the ones that generate the least waste.

 There is one thing that customers always notice when they visit the Hawle production plants: their cleanliness.
-To keep everything in top condition, we use solvent-free cleaners (Bio-Circle L-Ultra) or lower-solvent options (Metaclean).
+To keep everything in top condition, we use solvent-free cleaners or lower-solvent options.
+We also reuse our detergents by cleaning them with active microorganisms.
 These environmentally friendly alternatives have helped us to significantly reduce the use of solvents in our production facilities.